 We bring you the hardest hits in NFL history.
 Blood, injures, denial, lawsuits, brain trauma and in some cases career ending injuries.
 The NFL should stop pretending this stuff is new, in fact these hits were celebrated by the NFL before they changed their outlook.
 Were not sure if you should enjoy or beware, but that's part of the intrigue.
-One thing we are sure of, the NFL will be removing these videos from Youtube sooner than later.
+One thing we are sure of, the NFL will be removing these videos from Youtube sooner than later, as they continue cleaning up there pr.
+As you can see most of these videos posted in 2018 have been removed.

 Update 10/11/2020 - The NFL has removed most of these videos